Timing, Fundamentals, and Diversification of PagSeguro Digital Ltd. (PAGS) - The Dwinnex

 Ratios:

-For a better understanding of PAGS, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.12 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.11.
+Our analysis of PAGS’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.05 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.04.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 1.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades